Religion & Thought

 Some institutions preserve a people by monuments, others by armies, others by bureaucracy.
 Rabbinic Judaism preserved itself to an unusual degree through schools of argument.
 The yeshiva became one of the clearest places where that argument was formalized and handed on.

 That is why the institution still matters.
-It is not only a school.
+It is more than a school.
 It is one of the engines by which Jewish law, memory, and learned culture stayed alive.

 The shortest accurate answer